I’ve been meaning to write this post for a couple of weeks now.

 doesn’t read quite as fluently as Python tends to.
 However, note that unlike

-does not require the presence of a reserved in
+for does not require the presence of a reserved in keyword either.

 In fact, unlike in Python,